 UNDOK supports a range of current and defunct devices from all sorts of manufacturers, allowing abandoned users to sidestep the need for the original, discontinued app.
 You can find the official knowledge base here: https://support.undok.net/portal/en/kb/undok-support, and UNDOK has an active community of users so more support and advice is available from audio forums if you need it.

-There isn’t a lengthy set-up process to use the streamer with UNDOK.
-Once both the the streamer and phone are connected to the wi-fi network you are set!
-Simply open Undok and the device should be visible immediately.
+Once you have UNDOK installed there isn’t a lengthy set-up process.
+With both the the streamer and phone connected to the same wi-fi network simply open Undok and the device should be visible immediately.

 UNDOK will show all ‘sources’ that your device supports – for the SilverCrest that means Internet Radio, Tidal, Napster.
 Deezer, Qobuz, Spotify, ‘Local Music’ (on phone) and ‘Music Player’ (DLNA and USB).
 The inclusion of Napster is interesting – there is still a service called Napster, but it is very different to the 2017 incarnation.
 Come to think of it the same may be true of Deezer.